dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

-  The first command pulls changes from the original repository (the `METplus GitHub repository <https://github.com/dtcenter/METplus>`_ that will be seen when running *git remote -v* and that the user set to upstream in step 4 above).
+  The first command pulls changes from the original repository (the `METplus GitHub repository <https://github.com/dtcenter/METplus>`_ that is output when running *git remote -v* and that was set to upstream in the "Set upstream remote" section above).
-  The second command pushes those changes to the user's forked repository.
+  The second command pushes those changes to the forked repository.
   The third command will merge the local develop branch into the feature branch.